-If this design is disrupted, through damage, misuse or another form of unintended manipulation, this can potentially lead to chemical reactions that might increase battery temperature.
+If this design is disrupted, through damage, misuse, improper charging, manipulation to the safety design or another form of manipulation, this can potentially lead to chemical reactions that might increase battery temperature.

-"We want to educate society on the safe use of battery power.
-Batteries are used in so many different applications that people sometimes forget that these are energy sources, just like a socket or a gas boiler", Claude Chanson, General Manager RECHARGE.
+"We want to educate the public on the safe use of battery power.
+Batteries are used in so many different applications that people sometimes forget that these are energy sources, just like a socket or a gas boiler", Claude Chanson, General Manager, RECHARGE.